The card machine market is denser than ever, meaning fees are more competitive and contracts more suitable for small businesses.

 Rental

-This is much friendlier than paying hundreds of pounds for a standard card machine, or hiring a terminal with a potentially complicated contract designed to keep you as a customer.
+This is much friendlier than paying hundreds of pounds for a standard card machine, or hiring a terminal with a complicated contract designed to keep you as a customer.

 You may pay a lower monthly cost with a longer commitment, which is something stable businesses with enough certainty about the future can consider.